 India experiences two monsoon seasons that affect the sizable subcontinent in different ways: the northeast monsoon and the southwest monsoon.

-Scorching hot weather gives way to heavy rains that can causes flooding.
-The most rain generally arrives in India between June and October — making traveling during the monsoon season a real test of patience!
+Scorching weather (106 F, anyone?) gives way to heavy rain that brings relief but causes flooding.
+The most rain generally arrives in India between June and October, making traveling during the monsoon season a real test of patience!